Achievable logoAchievable logo

 Using tables

-Some questions will present a table and ask you to find the average rate of change on the interval.
+Some questions present a table and ask you to find the average rate of change over an interval.

 A bathtub is being filled with water and the depth of the water is measured over a few minutes.
 Estimate the average rate of change over the time interval 4≤t≤7 based on the table.